dbojado/telco_churn_project/README.md

-# Telco Churn Project
+# Telco Customer Churn Reduction

 ## Project Description
 Telco wants you to find what drives customer churn at the company.
 Churn is the rate at which customers leave the company.
-It is important to determine where and why churn is happening so that the company can reduce churn.
+It is important to determine and target where and why churn is happening so that the company can reduce churn.

 ## Objectives
 - Find the drivers for customer churn at Telco.